Motheo-M/Capstone-Project-I---LV2/README.md

 ### What is the project
 This project contains the software that is capable of capturing all the details for any building project that has or will take place.
+This repository also contains a UML diagram of the details of the classes that will be used to create this program.

 ### How does it work
 This program allows the user to capture all the necessary details of a building project.